 Reskill your competencies to take on new job roles with good longer-term prospects

-Accurate as of 06 May 2025
+Accurate as of 01 Sep 2025

 What is it?

-Therefore, the CCP operates under the following modes:
+Administered by the Association of Singapore Marine and Offshore Energy Industries (ASMI), the CCP operates under the following modes:

-*at least 1 year in employment
+[1] At least 1 year in employment with the applicant company

 Who can apply?

-Individuals
+Mid-career Individuals

 • Singapore Citizen (SC) or Singapore Permanent Resident (PR)

-• Minimum 21 years old
+• Minimum twenty-one (21) years old

 Beyond the general eligibility criteria for the CCP, applicants should also not be: